Xafiq/owasp-top10/exercises/01-broken-access-control-insecure-dor/README.md

 # `01` Broken Access Control - Insecure DOR (Change Secret)

+**Broken Access Control** vulnerabilities occur in web applications when the controls that restrict access to resources or functionalities are not properly implemented.
+This allows attackers to bypass access restrictions, giving them the ability to view, modify, or interact with data or functionalities they should not have access to.
+In this exercise, we will attempt to exploit the **Insecure DOR** hack to modify the user parameter value in the request to change the secret of another account.

 ### **Create a New User**

 1. Start the beebox virtual machine.